mmelamud-godaddy/how-to-become-a-better-developer/common-mistakes.md

 # Avoid These Common Mistakes Developers Make!
 ---
  - Software Development is All About Coding!

+ Software Developers create software systems that are ment to solve problems for people in some way.

  - If Only the Business Would Get the Requirements Right!
  - Speed is all That Matters!
  - My Job is to Code Not to Understand the Problem Domain!